 Tips on Tax Planning

-• Any time you are preparing a tax return and want to make the best use of exemptions, deductions or credits, an experienced financial advisor can provide valuable assistance.
+- Any time you are preparing a tax return and want to make the best use of exemptions, deductions or credits, an experienced financial advisor can provide valuable assistance.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s matching tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s matching tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-• In addition to income taxes, state tax exemptions exist.
-For instance, charitable nonprofits are generally exempt from paying local property taxes.
+- In addition to income taxes, state tax exemptions exist.
+For example, charitable nonprofits are generally exempt from paying local property taxes.
 Using a free income tax calculator is a good way to check that your own tax calculations are accurate.

 Photo credit: ©iStock.com/Dean R Specker, ©iStock.com/kate_sept2004, ©iStock.com/fizkes